True Grandeur: Plot

-At the turn of the 21st century, a young man by the name of Conrad Arlington drives over the 101 freeway into Los Angeles, California for the first time to pursue his dream of becoming a great artist.
+At the turn of the 21st century, Conrad Arlington drives to Los Angeles, California for the first time to pursue his dream of becoming a great artist.
 Upon his arrival, Conrad struggles for a while as he adjusts to the city and hones his craft, then, after a few years, he meets a group of artists and writes a play that brings him his first taste of real success.
 Utilizing his glimpse of fame, he decides to produce his first film, which brings him to the attention of Gracie Garrison, a beautiful socialite who decides to audition for the project.
 Being young and in over his head financially, Conrad is forced to abandoned the project and begin anew, but his ambition is not easily forgotten by those around him.

 Some time later at a bar in Hollywood, Conrad runs into Gracie and her business partner, Maxwell Price.
-Gracie was impressed by Conrad's script, and suggests that they should all go into business together to begin a project of their own.
-Enamored by Gracie's beauty and still relatively new to the Hollywood circle, Conrad easily agrees without much thought.
+Gracie is impressed by Conrad's script, and suggests that they should all go into business together to begin a project of their own.
+Enamored by Gracie's beauty and still relatively new to the Hollywood circle, Conrad agrees without much thought.

-A few weeks later Conrad receives a phone call from Maxwell inviting him to Gracie's residence in Studio City on Friday night to discuss the project.
-Conrad drives his coupe up into the hills and arrives per their request, where he is greeted by a sleek, doe-eyed model named Evie Clark, who is one of Gracie's best friends.
-Quiet and standoffish, Evie disappears.
+A few weeks later Conrad receives a phone call from Maxwell inviting him to Gracie's residence in Studio City to discuss the project.
+Conrad arrives per their request, where he is greeted by a model named Evie Clark, who is one of Gracie's best friends.
 Maxwell offers Conrad a drink and Gracie puts on music as they both avoid Conrad's attempts to address any real business.
 Conrad soon realizes that it wasn't a meeting they called him to, but a party, as guests begin to arrive.

-Soon Conrad is surrounded by Hollywood elite as Gracie and Maxwell disappear.
-On the balcony, he meets a young actor by the name of Benjamin Trask who warns him about getting too close to Gracie, that she is mysterious and can not be trusted.
-Conrad, being fond of Gracie, doesn't much care for Benjamin or the interaction, so he floats back through the party before going home.
+He is quickly surrounded by Hollywood elite as Gracie and Maxwell disappear.
+On the balcony, he meets a young actor by the name of Benjamin Trask who warns him about getting too close to Gracie, that she is mysterious and can't be trusted.
+Conrad, being fond of Gracie, doesn't care for Benjamin or the interaction, so he floats back through the party before going home.